open-compensation-token-license/license-token-website/wikisrc/open-source-financial-backing.md

 # Open Source Financial Backing: Sustaining Innovation and Collaboration

 Open source software has revolutionized the technology landscape, fostering innovation, collaboration, and the democratization of software development.
 However, the sustainability of open source projects often hinges on effective financial backing.
-This mini article explores various models and strategies that support open source initiatives, ensuring their longevity and impact.
+This article explores various models and strategies that support open source initiatives, ensuring their longevity and impact.

 ## Understanding Open Source Financial Backing